 During this growth period, your baby also could be fussy out of frustration because low milk supply is common in evening hours.
 This is totally normal in nearly all nursing mamas.
 In either case, these reasons are completely normal and part of your little one’s growth and development.

-If you’re considering dairy elimination, chances are your baby is exhibiting one or many of the following symptoms:
+If you’re considering dairy elimination while breastfeeding, chances are your baby is exhibiting one or many of the following symptoms:

 - excessive gas